Saturday, January 11, 2025

 We can't know how things would have shook out if Garland had moved faster, though we certainly would have been further along in the process of holding the fat Orange Turd accountable.
 The result would have probably still been that the Turd strategy of delay would end up being successful.

 So, maybe Joe Biden only regrets appointing Garland due to him keeping in place the tRump appointed prosecutor, which he definitely should not have done.
-It was a futile attempt to appear independant.
+It was a futile attempt to appear independent.
 But it didn't work. trumpers still claimed that Biden was directing Garland to prosecute d0n0ld.
 So he shoudn't have bothered.
 He should have appointed someone else or dropped the charges alltogether.

 Daily Beast: The New Abnormal podcast co-hosts Danielle Moodie and Andy Levy are angry about the current political mess that Americans find themselves in—but not at who you might think.